+Tailored workshops for SME groups with similar characteristics and /or needs, bespoke grant schemes and specialist accelerator programs would also be useful.
+The question is whether they are achievable, and if so, how?
 To make this leap, the national government has started to support SMEs through various programmes.
 SMEs that have a growth mindset are already the frontrunners participating in these programmes.
-What about the abovementioned static, everyday SMEs which are the backbone of the economy but are largely lethargic, inactive and uninterested in matters than their legal obligations to run their business?
+What about the abovementioned static, everyday SMEs which are the backbone of the economy but are largely lethargic, inactive, and seem uninterested in matters other than their legal obligations to run their business?

 We take the example of the West Midlands.
-At the time of the completion of our study, among the regions affected by the Covid-19 pandemic the hardest outside of London, the West Midlands is expected to suffer the worst economic and social impact in the near future.
-The region has made investments in business infrastructure and support in innovation over the years, which had the West Midlands ranked high amongst its peers in the EU28.
+At the time of the completion of our study, it was among the hardest affected regions by the Covid-19 pandemic outside of London.
+The West Midlands is expected to suffer the worst economic and social impact in the near future.
+The region has made investments in business infrastructure and support in innovation over the years, which ranked it high amongst its peers in the EU28.
 It has progressed at similar levels in technological readiness to the EU28 regions.
-However, with the Covid-19 pandemic, it is now vital for the region to supplement its infrastructural superiority by prioritising policies that assist with building digital skills of SMEs, incentivise the adoption of digital technology in SMEs, supporting their digital transformation and aligning their growth processes with the characteristics of the predominant sectors in the local authorities of the West Midlands.
+However, with the Covid-19 pandemic, it is now vital for the region to supplement its infrastructural superiority by prioritising policies that assist with building the digital skills of SMEs, incentivise the adoption of digital technology in SMEs, supporting their digital transformation and aligning their growth processes with the characteristics of the predominant sectors in the local authorities of the West Midlands.

 Some of the declining sectors in the West Midlands' economy in the last decade do not present a significant productivity problem.
 For instance, while the employment levels considerably decline in the agriculture sector and slightly increase in the real estate sector, their turnover dramatically increases, which might be attributed to the use of advanced technology.
-Similarly, digital transformation in a variety of sectors would improve productivity by boosting operational efficiency (e.g. in manufacturing, finance, healthcare), through keeping up with the competition (e.g. in transportation), or simply by growth (e.g. in retail), as the digital transformation will naturally have a different outcome in different sectors.
+Similarly, digital transformation in a variety of sectors would improve productivity by boosting operational efficiency (e.g., in manufacturing, finance, healthcare), through keeping up with the competition (e.g., in transportation), or simply by growth (e.g., in retail), as the digital transformation will naturally have a different outcome in different sectors.
 Hence, the variations in local sectoral distribution and factors need to be taken into consideration by the policymakers in the West Midlands.

 If regional economies like the West Midlands continue to thrive, their policies should not just target SMEs with the potential to become HGFs, but to facilitate levelling up as many SMEs as possible to the most efficient and productive forms of growth.
-Regional policies and funding need to be designed in a way to allow SMEs to grow at their chosen path, rate and speed.
-If given a chance to grow efficiently at a proportion higher than before, all SMEs have the potential to contribute to the economy.
-The effort should not go into easing the process of business exits, but rather into creating support mechanisms for easing SMEs' business environment not to survive but to grow healthily, steadily and continuously.
-Hence, it is not a trade-off between quantity and quality; it is a question of having both by implementing the right strategies.
+Regional policies and funding need to be designed in a way to allow SMEs to grow at their chosen path, rate and speed that stimulates the economy.
 While every SME is exposed to the same challenges in this environment, some will exit and some will come out of it stronger.
-To achieve a positive outcome not for the few but many SMEs, the West Midlands local authorities have to consider the policies that create the necessary financial, economic and education-related tools for SMEs in their quest to develop strategic resilience through adaptability.
+To achieve a positive outcome not for the few but many SMEs, the West Midlands local authorities must consider the policies that create the necessary financial, economic and education-related tools for SMEs in their quest to develop strategic resilience through adaptability.